Hacker0x01/docs.hackerone.com/docs/changelog/2019/august.md

 We've released a few improvements to [our API](https://api.hackerone.com/docs/v1):
 * [Ability to create a report](https://api.hackerone.com/docs/v1#/reports/create).
 This endpoint helps you to import (known) vulnerabilities into the platform, to use these for duplicate detection or central vulnerability management.
 * [Ability to fetch billing information for a program]().
-This endpoint includes recent transactions and the remaining balance.
+This endpoint includes recent financial transactions happening within your program.
+* [Ability to fetch the remaining balance for a program]().
+Showing the remaining balance that's available for bounty payouts.
 * [Ability to change the weakness on a report](https://api.hackerone.com/docs/v1#/reports/weakness/update).
 * [Ability to fetch all weaknesses for a program](https://api.hackerone.com/docs/v1#/programs/weaknesses/index).